airshipit/airshipctl/docs/source/cli/airshipctl_config_get-management-config.md

 ## airshipctl config get-management-config

-View a management config or all management configs defined in the airshipctl config
+Airshipctl command to view management config(s) defined in the airshipctl config

 ### Synopsis

-View a management config or all management configs defined in the airshipctl config
+Displays a specific management config information, or all defined management configs if no name is provided.
+The information relates to reboot-delays and retry in seconds along with management-type that has to be used.

 ```
-airshipctl config get-management-config [NAME] [flags]
+airshipctl config get-management-config MGMT_CONFIG_NAME [flags]
 ```

 ### Examples

 ```

-# View all defined management configurations
+View all management configurations
-airshipctl config get-management-configs
+# airshipctl config get-management-configs

-# View a specific management configuration named "default"
+View a specific management configuration named "default"
-airshipctl config get-management-config default
+# airshipctl config get-management-config default

 ```